ibm-cloud-docs/containers/cs_secure.md

     </tr>
     <tr>
       <td>Block deployments from vulnerable images or untrusted users</td>
       <td>Create an admission controller with custom policies so that you can verify container images before you deploy them.
-With [Container Image Security Enforcement](/docs/Registry?topic=Registry-security_enforce#security_enforce), you control where the images are deployed from and ensure that they meet Vulnerability Advisor policies or content trust requirements.
+With the [open source Portieris project](https://github.com/IBM/portieris){: external}, you control where the images are deployed from and ensure that they meet content trust requirements.
 If a deployment does not meet the policies that you set, the admission controller blocks the deployment in your cluster.</td>
     </tr>
   </tbody>
   </table>